mackyle/blocksruntime/README.txt

   ./checktests

+By default checktests expects the clang compiler to be available in the PATH and named clang.
+If you are using gcc-apple-4.2 or your clang is named something different (such as clang-mp-2.9 or clang-mp-3.0) run the tests like this instead (replacing clang-mp-3.0 with your compiler's name):

+  CC=clang-mp-3.0 ./checktests

 Problems are indicated with a line that starts "*** ^FAILURE:".
 You will probably see one of these when the copy-block-literal-rdar6439600.c test is run.
 Yes, this is a real failure.
 No it's not a bug in the Blocks runtime